tianchengzhe/EllipTrack_docs/docs/outputs.rst

           :gray:`(nx1 double array)`
         - Rotation angle of the fitted ellipse.
         - NaN
-      * - *XXX_mean*
+      * - *XXX_XXX_mean*

           :gray:`(nx1 double array)`
         - Mean pixel intensity in

           the region of interest.
         - NaN
-      * - *XXX_percentile*
+      * - *XXX_XXX_percentile*

           :gray:`(nxm double matrix)`
-        - Percentiles of pixel intensities in
+        - Percentiles of the pixel intensities

-          the region of interest.
+          in the region of interest.
         - NaN
-      * - *XXX_variance*
+      * - *XXX_XXX_variance*

           :gray:`(nx1 double array)`
-        - Variance of pixel intensities in
+        - Variance of the pixel intensities

-          the region of interest.
+          in the region of interest.
         - NaN

-   Column "Track Absence" refers to the value if a track is not present at the frame.
+   The column "Track Absence" indicates the value if a cell track is not present at this frame.

 Optional Outputs
 ================